Whale oil

 Whale oil is oil obtained from the blubber of whales.
-Whale oil from the bowhead whale was sometimes known as train oil, which comes from the Dutch word traan ("tear" or "drop").
+Oil from the bowhead whale was sometimes known as train-oil, which comes from the Dutch word traan ("tear drop").

-Sperm oil, a special kind of oil obtained from the head cavities of sperm whales, differs chemically from ordinary whale oil: it is composed mostly of liquid wax.
-Its properties and applications differ from those of regular whale oil, and it was sold for a higher price.
+Sperm oil, a special kind of oil used in the cavities of sperm whales, differs chemically from ordinary whale oil: it is composed mostly of liquid wax.
+Its properties and applications differ from those of detergentized whale oil, and it was sold for a higher price.

 Source and use

+Emerging industrial societies used whale oil in oil lamps.
+In the eighteenth-century Vauxhall Gardens was lit with whale oil lamps and huge quantities were needed.
+Whale oil was used for lamps because it burned with less smoke and brighter than the alternatives although a major disadvantage was the fishy smell.
+Whale oil was a valuable commodity and frequently stolen by the staff either for their own use or to sell outside the gardens.
+In the 1740s five thousand street lamps which burned whale oil were located in London.

-Emerging industrial societies used whale oil in oil lamps and to make soap.
+Whale oil was also used to make soap.
 In the 20th century it was made into margarine.

-With the commercial development of the petroleum industry and vegetable oils, the use of whale oils declined considerably from its peak in the 19th century into the 20th century.
-This is said to have saved whales from extinction.
+There is a misconception that commercial development of the petroleum industry and vegetable oils saved whales from extinction.
+In fact, the development of petroleum accelerated the whaling industry, which peaked in the 1960s.
 In the 21st century, with most countries having banned whaling, the sale and use of whale oil has practically ceased.

+Although petroleum quickly replaced whale oil in its most important applications, lubrication and lighting, and hence shrank the U.S. whaling industry from 320,000 to 1,800 barrels (1854 to 1905), other uses for whale parts were invented in, e.g., cosmetics and clothes.
+Therefore, peak whaling happened in the 1960s.
+Then new substitutes and the scarcity of whales weakened the profitability of whaling.
+In the 1980s, significant bans on whaling accelerated its decline.

 Whale oil was obtained by boiling strips of blubber harvested from whales.
 The removal is known as flensing and the boiling process was called trying out.
 The boiling was carried out on land in the case of whales caught close to shore or beached.
 On longer deep-sea whaling expeditions, the trying-out was done aboard the ship in a furnace known as a trywork and the carcass was then discarded into the water.

 Baleen whales were a major source of whale oil.
 Their oil is exclusively composed of triglycerides, whereas that of toothed whales contains wax esters.
 The bowhead whale and right whale were considered the ideal whaling targets.
 They are slow and docile, and they float when killed.
-They yield plenty of high-quality oil and whalebone, and as a result, they were hunted nearly to extinction.
+They yield plenty of high-quality oil and baleen, and as a result, they were hunted nearly to extinction.